-On the final day of camp, children will be invited to return for an evening campfire concert in Covington’s Art Alley, during which they will sit around the fire pit and share their newfound harmonica skills as Grayhawk accompanies with acoustic guitar.
-The children also will pass their talking sticks and discuss what they have learned during the week.
+On the final day of camp, children will be invited to return for an evening campfire concert in Covington’s Art Alley, during which they will sit around the fire pit and share their newfound harmonica skills, accompanied by harmonica and acoustic guitar.
+The children also will pass their talking sticks and share the stories, songs and music they have learned during the week.
 Parents, family and friends will be invited to join us in Art Alley for this grand finale to Culture Camp.

 Registration for this cultural immersion is limited to ten children.

 Members at the Family Membership level and above receive a discount on workshops and classes.
 Please select appropriate rate from the drop down menu during checkout.

 Eligibility for discount is based on level of membership.
 For Student and Friend memberships, the individual member is eligible; for all other membership levels, the member and immediate family (up to four people total) are eligible.
 Memberships will be verified and must be active the date of the workshop(s) to qualify for the discount.

 This event is funded in part by a Community Partnership Grant from the New Orleans Jazz & Heritage Foundation.
 Supported by a grant from the Louisiana Division of the Arts, Louisiana Office of Cultural Development, Department of Culture, Recreation and Tourism, in cooperation with the Louisiana State Arts Council, and as administered by the St. Tammany Commission on Cultural Affairs.
 Funding has also been provided by the National Endowment for the Arts/ArtWorks.